OBOFoundry/OBOFoundry.github.io/ontology/cl.md

 ## Applications

-The following are some applications that uses CL along with their publications:
+The following are some applications of the cell ontology along with their publications:

 **HuBMAP**